 Every human being on the planet experiences some level of depression, anxiety and stress.
 It's a force of nature and a fact of life.
 As a mental health therapist, I treat people every day with one or all of these diagnoses.
 And I, myself, have experienced these and also gone to a therapist.
 As a graduate student, our professors always told us, "Therapists need therapists, too."
 We're human.

-As military spouses we often face challenges that leave our heads spinning.
-Like we're on a roller-coaster that NEVER ENDS!
+As military spouses, we often face challenges that leave our heads spinning.
+Like we're on a roller-coaster that never ends.

 So how do you know if/when to seek help?
 Well, it's different for everyone, to be honest.
 My suggestion is this: read the common symptoms of depression, anxiety, and stress that I have written below.
-Do a "self-assessment" - i.e. if you have more than a few of the symptoms and these symptoms are affecting you daily life, I would suggest seeking help.
-Trust me, it NEVER hurts to seek help.
+Do a "self-assessment" - i.e. if you have more than a few of the symptoms and these symptoms are affecting your daily life, I would suggest seeking help.
+Trust me, it never hurts to seek help.
 I have done it myself and my therapist was wonderful and very helpful.

 Depression: Symptoms (remember, you may not experience all of these symptoms - everyone is different)

-More info. about depression can be found at www.nimh.nih.gov
+More info about depression can be found at www.nimh.nih.gov